How to Participate

 -

-Identification: If your art includes faces or full names (yours or others), we will double-check with you and may require extra consent forms from those pictured.
+Identification: If your art includes faces or full names (yours or others), we will double-check with you and may require extra consent forms from others who can be identified.

 -